 - Excess deflection is found in the head along the straight sides of the oblong opening, and on the straight length of the flange.
 (See Fig 9)

 - Excess rotation of the flange and cover reduces the chance of a good gasket seating.
-FEA predicts a lack of gasket contact stress on the inside of the bolt holes leading to difficulty in obtaining or maintaining a leak free condition.
+FEA measures zero gasket contact stress on the inside of the bolt holes predicting difficulty obtaining or maintaining a leak free condition.
 (See Fig 10)

 - Excess bending stress exists in the nozzle to shell junction and in some of the flange bolts.
 (See Figs 11 and 12)

-This predicts poor serviceability.
+This predicts poor serviceability and reduced safety margins.
 A Revised Design resolves these issues.
 The changes made are:

 - A 0.5″ thick by 4″ wide repad is added to the nozzle.
 The maximum nozzle projection remains at 5″, but now measured from the repad, not the head.
 Effectively the nozzle is 0.5″ longer.